MikeOpenHWGroup/riscv-arch-test/riscv-test-suite/README.md

 # RISC-V Test Suites

+## TODO: Update README for new framework and tests.
+Original README below.

 The tests are grouped based on the different extension subsets of the RISC-V unprivileged ISA.
 The tests strictly follow the [Test format](../spec/TestFormatSpec.adoc) specification.